unbit/uwsgi-docs/GCCGO.rst

 uWSGI 1.9.20 officially substituted the old :doc:`Go` plugin with a new one based on gccgo.

-The usage of gccgo allows fore features and better integration with the uWSGI deployment styles.
+The usage of gccgo allows more features and better integration with the uWSGI deployment styles.

 A version of the gcc suite >= 4.8 is expected (and strongly suggested)